 Last night detectives issued an appeal for any information to find the criminals responsible.

 The couple who own the home were on holiday in Spain when the attack happened and their lodger was the only person there in Brighton Road.

 They cut short their holiday to return back home as specialist fire investigators and police officers have combed the scene for evidence.

 Speaking at their home the lodger, who the Daily Echo is not naming, said: “The smell of the petrol was horrific.
-Luckily I saw it because if the fire had spread the whole house could have gone up.
+Luckily I saw it because if the fire had spread the whole house could have